NEW YORK STATE DEPARTMENT OF HEALTH

 86-10 Clinical Rate Change - Amend regulations to revise rates regarding direct hands-on therapies, nutrition, and psychology services.

-86-11 Rate Rationalization for Intermediate Care Facilities for Persons with Developmental Disabilities (ICF/DDs) - Amend the regulation to allow for minimum wage costs.
+86-11 Rate Rationalization for Intermediate Care Facilities for Persons with Developmental Disabilities (ICF/DDs) – Amend the regulation to add Children’s Residential Program Fees and Active Treatment.

 86-11 Specialty Hospital – Add regulations to provide for reimbursement of Specialty Hospital services.